yganalyst/yganalyst.github.io/_posts/2024-11-29-linux_basic.md

 tags:
   - docker
+  - pwd
+  - ls
+  - du
-  - kubernetes
+  - cp
-  - container
+  - rm
-  - build
+  - chmod
-  - run
+  - for
-  - Dockerfile
+  - in
-  - ENV
+  - do
-  - env
+  - done
-  - e
+  - array
-  - env-files
+  - echo
-  - ARG
+  - shell
-  - build-arg
+  - bash

 use_math: true